 Other Ways to Make the Process Faster

 Sometimes the small things make a big difference.
-Filling out your application form in advance (although you should wait to sign it until you're in front of the passport agent) and bringing photocopies of your ID and your child's proof of citizenship can help ease your application through the system a little more quickly.
-Make sure your photocopy shows both the front and back of your ID on a sheet of regular copy paper.
-The same applies for baby's proof of citizenship, although if there is nothing on the back, you don't need to copy the back side.
-The photocopies can be enlarged if necessary, and should not be double-sided themselves.
+Filling out your application form in advance (although you should wait to sign it until you're in front of the acceptance agent), bringing photocopies of your ID and your child's proof of U.S. citizenship can make the application process move a little more quickly.
+Make sure the photocopy shows both the front and back of your ID on a sheet of regular copy paper.
+The same applies for the baby's proof of citizenship, although if there is nothing on the back, you don't need to copy the back side.
+The photocopies can be enlarged if necessary, and should not be double-sided.
+Additionally, consider getting a passport card if you’re traveling to destinations where it’s acceptable; Passport books generally take longer to process.